mjearlb/mjearlb/README.md

 Hello!
-I am a mathematics student at the University of Georgia.
-I also have a minor in Music and a Certificate in Computing.
+I am currently a PhD student in Computer Science at the University of Georgia.

+B.S. in Mathematics from the University of Georgia | Music minor | Certificate in Computing 2023

 I currently know Java, C, SQL, and a little C++.
-Currently working to practice and learn more Java.

 Have done projects related to JavaFX, API usage, networking, and OOP.